 While mesothelioma accounts for less than 2 percent of all known cancers, epithelial mesothelioma is the most common type of this malignancy.

-At The Law Offices of Jeffrey S. Glassman, our asbestos injury lawyers recognize that of the three main mesothelioma cell types, epithelial mesothelioma is associated with the best prognosis.
+At The Jeffrey Glassman Injury Lawyers, our asbestos injury lawyers recognize that of the three main mesothelioma cell types, epithelial mesothelioma is associated with the best prognosis.

 The three cell types of mesothelioma are:

 Epithelioid accounts for 50 to 70 percent of all mesothelioma cases, and it’s considered to be the most treatable.
 It occurs most often in men (70 to 80 percent) and most often those who are between the ages of 50 and 70.
 Patients who are between the ages of 20 and 40 were exposed to asbestos as children.

 Typical symptoms of epithelioid mesothelioma are:

 - Weight loss

 Most of these symptoms are nondescript and often are mistaken for other conditions.
 That’s why it’s so important if you have any known history of exposure to asbestos, you must closely monitor any change in condition.What is Epithelial Mesothelioma?